lefessan/autofonce/README.md

 ## Description

-autoconf is a modern runner for GNU Autoconf Testsuites: autoconf has a limited understanding of m4 macros that appear in testsuites written for the GNU Autoconf testsuites, and can run such tests in a modern
+autofonce is a modern runner for GNU Autoconf Testsuites: autofonce has a limited understanding of m4 macros that appear in testsuites written for the GNU Autoconf testsuites, and can run such tests in a modern
 way:
 * automatic run from any directory